vipultanwr/Momentum_Portfolio_Analysis/README.md

-# Analysis of Momentum Portfolio performance with respect to changing interest rate cycle.
+# Analysis of Momentum Portfolio performance with respect to changing interest rates

 A momentum portfolio expects to take advantage of going long on assets which have been performing well from sometime.
 For investing purposese we will look at a long only portfolio.